mylittletony/mylittletony.github.io/_posts/2015-09-24-integrating-mikrotik.markdown

 ### On a Mac or Linux Puter

 This is really sucky.
 We're 50/50 mac and Linux users over here and we've found the clients to be aweful.
-Here's a link to a Mac version of Winbox to manage the Mikrotik:

-<a href="/downloads/MikrotikWinBox3.dmg">Winbox Dowload Mac</a>

 Even so, there are two issues with these (the mac and Linux version):